 Page proofing (aka galley proof or character-by-character proofread) compares the latest version of a project to earlier stages to make sure all changes have been made correctly.
 This is sometimes done on galleys, after a manuscript has been typeset, comparing them to the author’s final draft.
 This step can also be beneficial for authors who have made numerous editorial changes in order to verify that changes have been properly made.

 A manuscript critique is a broad overall assessment/review of a manuscript, pinpointing its strengths and weaknesses.
 Specific problem areas are flagged and general suggestions for improvement made.
 A professional opinion of the manuscript’s potential for acceptance by an agent and/or royalty-paying publisher, based solely on the focus of the material, may be given if offered/requested.

-3. Content Editing (aka Developmental or Substantive Editing)
+3. Content Editing (aka Substantive Editing)